 It contains several compounds with potent anti-inflammatory and antiviral properties, which may be useful in treating a variety of conditions ranging from acne and scalp sensitivity to hemorrhoids.

-Still, more research is needed to unearth the entire spectrum of potential benefits that this powerful compound has to offer.
+Still, more research is needed to unearth the entire spectrum of potential benefits that this powerful plant has to offer.